Medication Assisted Therapy

 • 18 years or older

-• Not using Methadone
+• Not currently using Methadone

-• Not Pregnant
+• Not pregnant

-Anyone struggling with opioid addiction can call our 24-hour number, 904-284-7703, or email community.paramedicine@claycountygov.com to gain access to assistance; all information given is confidential.
+Anyone struggling with opioid addiction can call our 24-hour line: (904) 284-7703, or email community.paramedicine@claycountygov.com (opens in a new tab) .
+All information is confidential.